Winterstark/Wallcreeper/README.md

 Wallcreeper can also control your Windows appearance through Windows Themes.
 This can be useful if you want Windows colors to reflect the current season; for example, white during winter and blue during summer.

+This feature requires you to use Windows Vista/7 wallpaper manager.
+If that option is unchecked then this part of the program will do nothing.

 Note that when a Theme is applied the Windows Personalization window pops up, so themes should be used sparingly.

 ### Wallpaper packs